Music isn’t about fame and fortune or being on telly, nor can it be quantified:

 some things are simply art for art’s sake

-On my seventeen birthday, I joined a commune and was to spend the next ten years travelling the world with guitar in hand and like any self-respecting troubadour, sang for my daily bread and a place to rest my weary head.
-I’ve been singing the songs ever since.
+On my seventeen birthday, I joined a commune and spent the next ten years travelling the world with guitar in hand and like any self-respecting troubadour, sang for my supper and a place to rest my head: I’m still singing for my supper.

-As well as performing solo. you can also catch me performing with The Frantastics.
+As well as playing solo, I also have the pleasure of performing with The Frantastics.